 It was, in fact, an ordinary day.
 I was getting the train to work, sitting in an office, then coming home again.
 But my energy!
 I could feel it pulsing through me and my body tingled with vitality.
 Later, at my desk, my concentration was focused, the words I was reading hanging together.
 Walking around the building, my torso stood tall.
 In conversations, my brain and mouth played ball.
 None of which had been the case all on the same day for a long, long time.

 The best part of this energised, vivacious me, however, was the absence of any niggling doubt.
 No background anxiety that I’d never feel like this again: that this was a one-off; that this was how everybody, except me, got to feel most of the time; that this being part of the human race again would be zapped away tomorrow.

-Studies have shown that hypnosis is a USeful aid to lifestyle changes.
-There is no cast iron guarantee, hypnosis can help, AND it does have a higher chance of helping you, but nothing in life can be 100% certain.
+Studies have shown that hypnosis is a useful aid to lifestyle changes.
+It does have a higher chance of helping you, but nothing in life can be 100% certain.

 If it’s your time, if you’re ready, really ready, if you are REALLY serious about CHANGING YOUR relationship with SLEEP, then get in touch now and we can help you.